leongjinqwen/learn-rails/README.md

 * ...

+## Notes
 1. Type `rails` in the terminal to checkout common rails commands.
     ```bash
     rails new <project_name>    #Create a new Rails application.
     rails server  (alias `s`)   #Start the Rails server, visit the app at `http://localhost:3000` or `http://127.0.0.1:3000`